 Warning: Technically, all of this is true.
 Unless you’re talking to my mom, in which case this is a product of my imagination.
 Pure and utter fiction…

-It was a Saturday in June and I was on rooftop bar in Camden with a group of Tom’s friends and acquaintances.
+It was a Saturday in June and I was on rooftop bar in Camden with a group of my partner’s friends and acquaintances.
 One of his old school friends had ordered a pitcher of Sex on the Beach to share.

 I hadn’t had one in years.
 I couldn’t remember the last time, but I definitely remembered the first…

 I was 16 and at a club called The Loft in Montreal.
 I was spending six weeks on an exchange, living with a family and working at science camp for the summer.
 Apparently I was also lying about my age and going clubbing.
 It was my first time spending an extended period away from home.